GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 The Bond Network operates as a decentralized, algorithmically balanced, fully functional monetary system that scales to nearly any conceivable size — neither state-controlled nor privately owned, but collectively managed by all participants through open, auditable smart contracts.
 Governments can borrow from the seed reserve when needed.

-Project Asimov will evolve into the actual AI Bond Network's logic over time.
+You can already [see Robonomics in action with the online calculator](https://projectasimovmvp.vercel.app/), but Project Asimov will evolve into the actual AI Bond Network's logic over time.

 [Project Asimov is on Github](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md).
 It is open source, and contributors are not only welcome but also desperately needed.